-Whale Sharks are slow moving filter feeding fish, and the largest known of all fish species.
+Whale Sharks are slow-moving filter feeding fish, and the largest known of all fish species.
 The largest on record is 12.6 meters (41 ft).
 They are considered endangered by wildlife organizations.
-Whale are not a threat to humans but sometimes can be curious.
+Whale sharks are not a threat to humans but sometimes can be curious.
 They only eat plankton, which is why the water may appear murky in areas where they feed.
 They live in tropical seas including Australia, the Philippines, Mexico and the Maldives and may live to 70 years!

 Butanding the word used for the whale shark in the Philippines.
 Thirty years ago, fisherman used to kill them as recently and sold the shark meat.
 Once it became known that tourists wanted to swim with them, the whale became a protected species and the whale tourism industry was born.
 Swimming with whale sharks has transformed these small fisherman villages and brought tourism dollars to the areas.

-Furthermore, conditioning sharks that boats and humans equals food is incredibly irresponsible and dangerous for the shark.
+Furthermore, conditioning sharks that boats and humans equal food is incredibly irresponsible and dangerous for the shark.
 They may approach shark hunting boats in other places thinking they will be fed.
 They can also be injured while getting too close to propellor boats (which don’t operate in Oslob).
 The sharks become easily scarred and injured from rubbing against the boats where they are fed. ≈Also, they are not getting their proper nutrition.
 They migrate all around the ocean to eat different types of plankton that provide different nutrients.
-The fisherman who are feeding them in Oslob only want them to follow the boat for the tourists.
+The fisherman who are feeding them in Oslob only wants them to follow the boat for the tourists.
 They don’t always give them enough food, just enough so they swim near the boat.
 Sad, isn’t it?

-The whale shark is a protected species in the Philippines and harassment of the sharks is illegal However, the code of conduct is not followed by tourists and certainly not enforced.
+The whale shark is a protected species in the Philippines and harassment of the sharks is illegal.
+However, the code of conduct is not followed by tourists and certainly not enforced.

 Compliance to interaction regulations was monitored by LAMAVE (Large Marine Vertebrates Project Philippines) for over 3,000 minutes.
-This study recorded over 1500 touches of the whales sharks equating to around 30 touches per hour!
+This study recorded over 1500 touches of the whale sharks equating to around 30 touches per hour!
 I don’t understand why the government allows Oslob whale tourism companies to do what they do, knowing how much harm is done.
 It’s shameful that Oslob whale tourism is permitted to run amok.
 Furthermore, I am disgusted with tourists who know about this yet still go because they need their perfect whale selfie to feel validated on the internet.
-Yes I’m being Judgy McJudgerson again. #sorrynotsorry.
+Yes, I’m being Judgy McJudgerson again. #sorrynotsorry.

 For more information on LAMAVE and their work or to volunteer or donate, read here.

 In Donsol Bay, the sharks are not fed.
 They naturally migrate here during December to May, with best sightings between February to April which is also the busiest time.
 They only allow 30 boats out on the bay at one time.
 There are trips at 0800, 1100 and 1400.
 It’s best to go on earlier boats.
-Personally I think 30 boats is too many but at least only 6 people maximum per boat, which is nice.
+Personally, I think 30 boats is too many but at least only 6 people maximum per boat, which is nice.
 Book in advance!
 I saw tourists who showed up the day of the trip turned down.

 The difference between Oslob and Donsol is like the difference between seeing a lion in a cage or on a safari hunting prey.